 However, when planning the system Jonathan and Maryann didn’t want to go too crazy or bite off more than they could chew during a year when milk prices were low and the risk would be that much higher.
 So while it would be totally feasible to fence the entire farm for grazing, we started conservatively.
 We chose enough acres near the barn that would provide 30% of the cows’ daily dry matter intake from pasture.
 These were hay and corn fields, so we’d need fence – lots of it.
 We’d also need laneways for the cows to get back and forth to the barn for milking.
 Those would be the big ticket items.
 Additionally, we’d need water pipeline, water tubs, temporary fencing materials, and good pasture seed for that corn field.
 We sat down last winter and started the process of writing up a grazing plan to include the amounts of infrastructure needed, in line with the farmers’ vision of how grazing would unfold on their farm.
 We’ve spent a lot of time talking about good grazing management and have visited a neighboring pasture-based farm to see things up close and personal.
 Jonathan says, “I’m used to harvesting my crops 2 inches from the soil and putting it in a silo.
 It will be hard to see grass waving around out there and not feel like I’m wasting it.
 I know I have to change my mindset.”

 As of this publication, Jonathan has experimented with turning some dry cows out on to his newly fenced fields.
-In the next article, we’ll talk about his experience with that and the logistics of the planning process for this project.
+Click here for the next article, where we talk about his experience with that and the logistics of the planning process for this project.
 Stay tuned….